Ballwin, Missouri

-Ballwin is a western suburb of St. Louis, located in St. Louis County, Missouri, United States.
-The population was 31,103 as of the 2020 census.
+Ballwin is a western suburb of St. Louis in St. Louis County, Missouri, United States.
+Its population was 31,103 as of the 2020 census.

 History

-Ballwin was established in 1837.
-The community was named for John Ball, who settled at the town site in 1804.
+Established in 1837, Ballwin was named for John Ball, who settled at the town site in 1804.
 A post office called Ballwin has been in operation since 1866.

 Geography

 According to the United States Census Bureau, the city has a total area of 8.99 sqmi, all land.